pglombardo/PasswordPusher/docs/faq.md

 ## How do you make money?

 I don't.
-This is just a pet project I work on in my spare time built for the community.
+This is just a project that I work on in my spare time built for the community.
 Monthly costs are $34/month for Heroku hosting and any time/effort that I've put in or will put in developing the tool is voluntary/donated.

 I've thought about moving the site to a Digital Ocean droplet but Heroku just makes it so easy.
 No configuring Apache/nginx, deploy scripts, monitoring services etc...

-**2021 Update**:  The traffic has grown to an amount where 1 Heroku dyno no longer is sufficient.
+**2021 Update**:  The [traffic has grown](https://twitter.com/pwpush/status/1390407791941201927) to an amount where 1 Heroku dyno no longer is sufficient.
 2x professional dynos and the postgres add-on now has the project up to $59/month.
+Longer term I need to find a way to lower costs - maybe an eventual migrate to Digital Ocean which has [much better performance](https://twitter.com/pwpush/status/1376194351605383172)...